Uterus transplantation: Germany

 Except perhaps in rare cases of intersex individuals, transgender women are born with a male reproductive system.
 While sex reassignment surgery can create a vagina for these women, the option of a uterus is unavailable to them, meaning they cannot carry a pregnancy and would need to take other routes to parenthood, whether it be a more traditional approach involving coitus or an alternative one such as adoption, egg donation, or a gestational carrier.
 Nonetheless, at least one uterine transplant for a trans woman occurred, for the Danish artist Lili Elbe (1882–1931).
 Hoping to have children with her fiancé, she underwent a uterine transplant in 1931, in conjunction with vaginoplasty, in Germany at the age of 48.
 However, she developed a postsurgical infection and died from cardiac arrest three months later.

 Saudi Arabia

 The first modern day attempt at a uterine transplant occurred in 2000, in Saudi Arabia.
 Wafa Fageeh transplanted a uterus, taken from a 46-year-old patient, into a 26-year-old patient whose uterus had been damaged by hemorrhaging following childbirth.
-Because the patient ultimately needed for the uterus to be removed after just 99 days, due to necrosis, whether or not the case is considered successful is disputed, but the uterus did function for a time, with the patient experiencing two menstrual cycles.
-Members of the medical community have expressed concerns over the ethics of the procedure.
+Because the patient ultimately needed the uterus to be removed after just 99 days, due to necrosis, whether or not the case is considered successful is disputed, but the uterus did function for a time, with the patient experiencing two menstrual cycles.
+Members of the medical community expressed concerns over the ethics of the procedure.